 Positioned for positive returns

 We don’t yet know whether inflation will continue to soar or return to normality over the next year and beyond.
-In fact, that sort of crystal ball gazing is often a thankless task.
+In fact, that sort of crystal ball gazing is often a very thankless task.

 What we do know is that whatever happens, companies with pricing power will be in the strongest position.
 This always has been, and always will be, the case.